osoleve/GUIDWatermark/README.md

 # Watermark
 Proof of concept for discreetly watermarking a database extract for distribution to unsecured third parties, supporting up to 2^128 recipients.
-Requires on average >20,000 GUIDs to work properly, but a weaker version not published here can work with fewer.

 For educational purposes only.
 If you want to use this in production, please contact me first so I can talk you out of it.